delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 }
 ```

-This time, we've got two properties.
-Again we have a property `name` serving as the user-visible name of the source config.
-We also have `path`, which tells us where the data lives on the remote host.
-Note that we are using `path` as the unique identifier.
+Now, we have two properties, a property `name` serving as the user-visible name of the source config and `path` which tells us where the data lives on the remote host.
+Note  we are using `path` as the unique identifier.

 Because we are using manual discovery, the end user is going to be responsible for filling in values for `name` and `path`.
-So, we have added some things to our schema that we didn't need for repositories.
+So, we have added some things to our schema that we did not need for repositories.

 The `prettyName` and `description` entries will be used by the UI to tell the user what these fields mean.

-Because we set `additionalFields` to `false`, that will prevent the user from supplying properties other than `name` and `path`.
+Because we set `additionalFields` to `false`, this will prevent users from supplying properties other than `name` and `path`.

-Finally, we've specified that the `path` property must be a well-formatted Unix path.
+Finally, we have specified that the `path` property must be a well-formatted Unix path.
 This allows the UI to enforce that the format is correct before the user is allowed to proceed.
-(Although note that this only enforces the format, and doesn't actually check to see if that path really exists on some remote environment!)
+(Note this only enforces the format, and does not actually check to see if the path really exists on some remote environment!)

-Please see (link to reference) for more details about these extra entries, and for other things that you can do in these schemas.
+Refer to (link to reference) for more details about these entries, and for other things that you can do in these schemas.

 ## Implementing Discovery in Your Plugin